Consumption forecasting displayed on a laptop using BoostUp's dashboard.

 On the sales side, insight into historical and projected consumption patterns is invaluable for identifying upsell, cross-sell, and customer retention opportunities at the account level.
 If a customer consistently increases their usage, it presents an opportunity to offer incentives for higher usage tiers, such as price breaks or enhanced service levels.

-Conversely, unusually low usage can be a warning sign of potential churn risks.
+Unusually low usage can be a warning sign of potential churn risks.
 With ample lead time, sales teams can initiate customer success programs and incentives to reinvigorate adoption.

 For any business operating on the consumption-based model, precisely predicting demand patterns is mission-critical for maintaining profitability, competitiveness, and sustainable growth over the long term.